About Breast Cancer

 We are always trying to make breast cancer awareness something that everyone thinks about from those at school to those who are retired!

-Our research now shows that breast cancer is not random and that women who develop the disease are genetically predisposed.This combined with their lifestyle, environmental and hormonal factors can trigger breast cancer.
+Our research now shows that breast cancer is not random and that women, and men, who develop the disease are genetically predisposed.This combined with their lifestyle, environmental and hormonal factors can trigger breast cancer.

 Once we know which women are at a high risk of breast cancer, we can offer a number of strategies to reduce risk or even prevent the disease.